I Am A Writer But I Really Don’t Like Writing My Author Bio

 Judy Blume – Are You There, Twitter?
 It’s Me, Judy.

 Rivera Sun – Red hair, friend of mystics, author 9 plays, 4 books, lives in an Earthship in the desert, grows tomatoes, bakes bread, drinks tea, writes about love & revolution.

 Eva Rice – Writes a book.
 Every seven years.

-Now, do you agree that these bios are interesting, informative and even amusing?
+Now, do you agree that these author bio examples are interesting, informative and even amusing?

 Do they read better than the standard adjective-riddled author bio?